 For the production of high currents of Li^+ and Be^+ with low duty factor (5 Hz, 500 μ s) the commercial ion source CHORDIS [4] is used.
 The construction of the ion source section consisting of the source on a platform, a 60° magnet for isotope selection and a quadrupole triplet to match the beam to the RFQ section has been finished and first beam tests have been done.
 To study the properties of the source and to learn how to handle it in routine operation, tests in gas and sputter regimes have been carried out.
 Table 1 shows a list of all ion species produced so far and the intensities of the analyzed currents in CW mode.
 Also the extraction voltage U{ex} is given.
-We used the ion source for both Be+ and Li+ in the sputter version to avoid having to clean the source from toxic material.
+We used the ion source for both Be+ and Li+ in the sputter version.
+As far as Li+ is concerned the design value of 2 mA was achieved with stable operating conditions.
+Higher currents were reached and could be stably produced by using an additional cooling equipment of the sputter cathodes.
+For the Be+-source an alloy with a Beryllium contents of only 2% is used to avoid toxic contamination of the source.
+The intensity of 0.2 mA is satisfactory for all tests.
+Higher currents can then be achieved with cathodes made from pure Beryllium.